 Hero's Steam Engine

-Hero, or Heron as he was known, was a scientist, inventor and also an engineer.
-He lived in Alexandria in the first Century AD/CE.
+Hero, or Heron as he was known, was a scientist, inventor, and engineer.
+He lived in Alexandria in the First Century AD/CE.
 He was an author of engineering books and unique inventions.
-He worked in the famous Alexandria library. he was a man well before his time, and his knowledge of how to use and produce steam for his inventions was very clever considering the age that he lived in.
-In his book Pneumatica, he talks about his invention called the Aeolipile also known as hero's Engine'.
+He worked in the famous Alexandria library.
+He was a man well before his time, and his knowledge of how to use and produce steam for his inventions was very clever considering the age that he lived in.
+In his book Pneumatica, he talks about his invention called the Aeolipile also known as 'Hero's Engine'.
 Along with numerous other inventions, this one was probably the most spectacular.
-It consisted of a water filled metal ball with opposing bent tubes, which would spin under the force of steam pumped under pressure.
+It consisted of a water-filled metal ball with opposing bent tubes, which would spin under the force of steam pumped under pressure.
 Although it was believed that he never actually made a large steam engine, he did use the concept to open and close stage curtains or with the help of pulleys and ropes, he managed to open the heavy temple doors, much to the envy of his fellow inventors!
 But he was a clever man, he is deemed to have been the first man to invent automated statues, therefore making him the inventor of Robotics!

-His other inventions were the first Vending machine, which worked by a combination of coins and weights, and a syringe for air or liquids, and a very clever pulley and mechanical device for entertainment, the earliest form of clock work.
-Also a very clever fountain that operates under hydrostatic energy!
+His other inventions were the first vending machine, which worked by a combination of coins and weights, a syringe for air or liquids, and a very clever pulley and mechanical device for entertainment, the earliest form of clockwork.
+Also, a very clever fountain that operates under hydrostatic energy!
 This was named Heron's Fountain.
 A very clever man.